kxepal/setuptools-pkg/README.rst

 If you don't want or just cannot have build-time dependencies, same effect can be reached by installing `setuptools-pkg` as regular Python package.

+If you need to build (actually, you want) ``txz`` packages and you're using Python 2, you should specify ``lzma-2.7`` extra to have lzma support.
+For Python 3 there is no need in this since it's available out-of-the box.

 Advanced usage
 --------------